About Jiayi Xin

 Hi, I’m Jiayi (Raina) Xin 👋

-I’m a Ph.D. student in Computer & Information Science at the University of Pennsylvania, working with Prof. Qi Long.
-My research lives at the intersection of multimodal learning, large language models, and biomedicine—all with the goal of making AI that really helps patients and clinicians.
+I’m a Ph.D. student in Computer Science at the University of Pennsylvania, working with Prof. Qi Long.
+My research focuses on multimodal learning, large language models, and agentic AI and their applications in biomedicine and science.
+I specialize in deep learning and computational approaches to solve complex real-world problems in healthcare and scientific discovery.

-- I started my internship as a Machine Learning Intern at BigHat Biosciences!
-Exicited to apply my ML knowledge in solving challenges in antibody therapies.
+- May 2025: Started my internship as a Machine Learning Intern at BigHat Biosciences!
+Excited to apply my ML knowledge in solving challenges in antibody therapies.

-- Missing Modality Imputation with MoE-Retriever was awarded as the Best Paper at AAAI GenAI4Health Workshop 2025!
-MoE-Retriever fills in the gaps when some modualities, e.g., MRI scans and clinical notes, are missing.
+- Feb 2025: Missing Modality Imputation with MoE-Retriever was awarded as the Best Paper at AAAI GenAI4Health Workshop 2025!
+MoE-Retriever fills in the gaps when some modalities, e.g., MRI scans and clinical notes, are missing.

 Academic Journey